uranusjr/molt/README.md

 ## Specify a Python

-All subcommands take a position argument *before* it to specify the Python to use.
+All subcommands take a `--py` flag *before* it to specify the Python to use.
 The Python command can be:

 * Prefixed by a dash (e.g. `-3.6`).
 This is passed directly to the Python launcher (`py` command) if available.